The former Gopher will be honored for her highly-decorated collegiate career

 Veronica Lee will travel to Orlando to swim in the 2015 Arena Pro Series

-A 13-time All-American at the University of Minnesota and an Olympic Trial participant, Stacy Busack begins her first season as a member of the University of Pittsburgh swimming and diving coaching staff.
+A 13-time All-American, recent Hall of Famer at the University of Minnesota, and Olympic Trial participant, Stacy Busack begins her third season as a member of the University of Pittsburgh swimming and diving coaching staff.

-One of the top freestyle swimmers in the country during her time as a Gopher from 2005-09, Busack is still the Big Ten record holder in the 100 yard freestyle which she set during her senior campaign.
+One of the top freestyle swimmers in the country during her time as a Gopher from 2005-09, Busack was the Big Ten record holder in the 100 yard freestyle until only recently – a mark which she set during her senior campaign.
+She still maintains her claim on Minnesota’s school record in the same event.

 Busack led the Gophers to the 2008 Big Ten team championship title and was an NCAA participant all four years of her career.
-She was a four-time Big Ten champion and is the school record holder in seven events (two individual, five relays).
+She was a four-time Big Ten champion and collected 14 separate records at Minnesota.

 Along with excelling in the pool, Busack was an Academic All-American and a three time Big Ten All-Academic performer.
-She earned her undergraduate degree in Kinesiology and her masters in Applied Kinesiology Exercise Science.
+She earned her undergraduate degree in kinesiology and is currently working towards her masters in applied kinesiology exercise science.

 "I have a lot of positive experiences to draw from as an athlete and now as a coach.
 I learned a lot from my coaches and I want to implement what I was taught.
 I am excited to use my coaching techniques at Pitt because I think I can make a positive impact."